 Even if you are planning to plead guilty to the allegations leveled against you, a criminal defense lawyer can help.
 With the help of a criminal defense lawyer, the crimes you plan to plead guilty to may be reduced or somehow mitigated.
 If you don’t fully understand the law, it will be difficult without sound legal advice to determine whether you are guilty of the charge leveled against you or not.
-Prosecutors often overcharge a crime in anticipation reducing the crime later in negotiations for a plea of guilty.
+Prosecutors often overcharge a crime in anticipation of reducing the crime later in negotiations for a plea of guilty.
 If you simply accept what you are charged with, you may be pleading guilty to higher charge than what the government can prove against you.

-An experienced criminal defense lawyer can advise you toward the best possible course of action in your circumstances and in turn prevent you from taking a course of action you may later regret.
+An experienced criminal defense lawyer can advise you on the best possible course of action in your circumstances and in turn prevent you from taking a course of action you may later regret.
 There are a myriad of collateral consequences associated with a criminal conviction or even a plea to deferred adjudication without conviction.
 Without sound advice you may be setting yourself up for a lifetime of problems.
 A few of the unexpected consequences of accepting responsibility in a criminal case include: loss of the right to possess a firearm, findings that adversely affect you in a child custody or divorce proceeding, loss of ability to obtain a professional license, loss of driving privileges, civil liability, and asset forfeiture.

-The sentence you receive following your plea of guilty will determine much more than your punishment it can follow you the rest of your life.
-If you plan to plead guilty an experienced criminal defense attorney can help you by making sure you plead guilty to the appropriate crime, receive an appropriate sentence, and give you advice on avoiding findings that cause problems for years to come.
+The sentence you receive following your plea of guilty will determine much more than your punishment, it can follow you the rest of your life.
+If you plan to plead guilty an experienced criminal defense lawyer can help you by making sure you plead guilty to the appropriate crime, receive an appropriate sentence, and give you advice on avoiding findings that cause problems for years to come.

 If you are being investigated or have been arrested for a criminal offense it is advisable that you retain the services of a criminal defense lawyer as early on in the legal process as possible.
 Having a lawyer present during any questioning or investigation can be critical in protecting your rights.
 Additionally, an experienced criminal defense attorney will know how your charges are likely to be prosecuted and, moreover, how defend against them.
 With proper legal representation, it may be possible to reduce or altogether eliminate the charges being brought against you.